-We acquired this property in a 1031 in 2021.
+We acquired this property in a 1031 exchange.
 Three business tenants rent the space.
 From this experience, we learned how to structure custom leases.

 This property was owned by a flipper.
 It came with a 3/1 single-family home, which they fixed up, but the facility became mismanaged.
-It was 50% vacant when we bought it in 2019.
+It was 50% vacant when we bought it.
 We implemented a remote onboard experience and stabilized the property in the middle of the pandemic.

-In 2019, I sent out letters to all multi-family owners and picked up this property from an owner who was in over his head.
-3 of the units are 200SF tiny cabins that were pulled on skids during the railroad construction.
+I sent out letters to all multi-family owners and picked up this property from an owner who was in over his head.
+Three of the units are 200SF tiny cabins that were pulled on skids during the railroad construction.

-We saved up a 25% down payment and, in 2012, purchased another duplex.
+We saved up a 25% down payment and purchased another duplex.
 This property was stable from day one.

 We purchased our first property, a duplex, in 2009.
 We moved in one side and rented out the other.
 Our first tenant was horrible, but through them, we learned to set our standards and practice tough love.
 We also learned how to improve and maintain a property.